biocodellc/ontology-data-pipeline/README.md

 ## Config Files

 We provide a set of default configuration files found under `config` directory as well as in each project directory.
+Project configuration files include [`entity.csv`](#entity.csv), `mapping.csv`, `relations.csv`.
 These are the base configuration files we use for reasoning against the application ontology (e.g. [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/PPO/)).
 These files  configure the data validation, triplifying, reasoning, and rdf2csv converting.

 The following files are required: